adam-r-kowalski/atom/examples/js_iterop/README.md

-1. Compile your onload.mantis to a wat file `mantis onload.mantis`
+1. Compile your onload.pulse to a wat file `pulse onload.pulse`

 2. Run a web server, for example: `python -m http.server`